harisx91/NYCHousingMaintenanceCodeProject/README.md

 We do simple data analysis using Python on the <a href=https://data.cityofnewyork.us/Housing-Development/Housing-Maintenance-Code-Violations/wvxf-dwi5>NYC Housing Maintenance Code Project dataset</a>

-The data describes several housing violations found in NY and provides details including where the incident was, (broken down by boro, and address), how severe it was (broken down into 3 classes, A,B,C where A is least severe and C the most severe)
+The data describes several housing violations found in NY and provides details including where the incident was, (broken down by borough, and address), how severe it was (broken down into 3 classes, A,B,C where A is least severe and C the most severe)

 First we clean our data...
 This means choosing which columns we want to study, removing nulls and duplicates, and creating a csv dump of the data that we can use for our analysis.
 See the <a href = https://github.com/harisx91/NYCHousingMaintenanceCodeProject/blob/master/notebooks/HousingCleaning.ipynb> Housing Cleaning notebook </href> for details.

 The meat of our analysis is in the <a href=https://github.com/harisx91/NYCHousingMaintenanceCodeProject/blob/master/notebooks/HousingViolationDataSetEda.ipynb> Housing Violations Eda notebook.
-We don't have a buisness question per say when we enter the notebook but are interested in answering the 'who, what, and when' about housing violations to try and find interesting trends or outliers.
+We don't have a business question per say when we enter the notebook but are interested in answering the 'who, what, and when' about housing violations to try and find interesting trends or outliers.

-This repository contains.
+This repository contains...

 1. A <a href=https://github.com/harisx91/NYCHousingMaintenanceCodeProject/tree/master/notebooks> notebooks folder </href> with the notebooks mentioned above.
 A <a href=https://github.com/harisx91/NYCHousingMaintenanceCodeProject/tree/master/config> config folder </href> which lists the columns we are interested in studying.